openmsi/openmsipython/README.md

 ##### Older versions of Windows

 Python 3.9 is not supported on Windows 7 or earlier.
-Therefor, installations on earlier Windows systems should use Python 3.7 instead of Python 3.9, in which case, the above commands are:
+Installations on pre-Windows 10 systems should, therefore, use Python 3.7 instead of Python 3.9, in which case, the above commands are:

 ```
 conda create -n openmsi python=3.7